Fellow traveller: World War II and post-war period

-McCarthyism
+McCarthy Era

-In 1945, the anti-Communist congressional House Committee on Un-American Activities (HUAC) became a permanent committee of the U.S. Congress; and, in 1953, after Senator Joseph McCarthy became chairman of the Permanent Subcommittee on Investigations, they attempted to determine the extent of Soviet influence in the U.S. government, and in the social, cultural, and political institutions of American society.
+In 1945, the anti-communist congressional House Committee on Un-American Activities (HUAC) became a permanent committee of the U.S. Congress.
+In 1953, after the Republican Senator Joseph McCarthy became chairman of the U.S. Senate Homeland Security Permanent Subcommittee on Investigations (PSI), they attempted to determine the extent of Soviet influence in the U.S. government, and in the social, cultural, and political institutions of American society.

-That seven-year period (1950–56) of moral panic and political witch hunts was the McCarthy Era, characterized by right-wing political orthodoxy.
-Some targets of investigation were created by way of anonymous and unfounded accusations of treason and subversion, during which time the term fellow traveler was applied as a political pejorative against many American citizens who did not outright condemn Communism.
-Modern critics of HUAC claim that any citizen who did not fit or abide the HUAC's ideologically narrow definition of "American" was so labeled – which, they claimed, contradicted, flouted, and voided the political rights provided for every citizen in the U.S. Constitution.
+The McCarthy Era (1947–1959) was a period of moral panic and political witch hunts, characterized by right-wing political orthodoxy and anti-progressive patriotism.
+Some targets of investigation were created by way of anonymous and unfounded accusations of treason and subversion, during which time the term fellow traveller was applied as a political pejorative against many American citizens in the United States, as well as Japanese nationals in U.S.-occupied Japan, who were suspected to be Soviet spies, affiliates to the American Communist Party (CPUSA), or who did not outright condemn communism.

-In the course of his political career, the Republican Sen. McCarthy claimed at various times that there were many American citizens (secretly and publicly) sympathetic to Communism and the Soviet Union who worked in the State Department and in the U.S. Army, in positions of trust incompatible with such beliefs.
-In response to such ideological threats to the national security of the U.S., some American citizens with Communist pasts were suspected of being "un-American" and thus secretly and anonymously registered to a blacklist (particularly in the arts) by their peers, and so denied employment and the opportunity to earn a living, despite many such acknowledged ex-communists moving on from the fellow traveler stage of their political lives, such as the Hollywood blacklist.
+In the course of his political career, McCarthy claimed at various times that there were many U.S. citizens (secretly and publicly) sympathetic to communism and the Soviet Union who worked in the American public sector, State Department, and the U.S. Army, in positions of trust incompatible with such beliefs.
+In response to such ideological threats to U.S. national security, some American citizens with current or past militancy in communist organizations were suspected of being "un-American", and thus secretly and anonymously registered to a blacklist by their peers, and so denied employment and the opportunity to earn a living, despite many such acknowledged ex-communists moving on from the fellow traveller stage of their political lives, such as the Hollywood blacklist.

-Contemporary usages
+Contemporary usage

-The New Fontana Dictionary of Modern Thought (1999), defines the term fellow-traveller as a post-revolutionary political term derived from the Russian word poputchik, with which the Bolsheviks described political sympathizers who hesitated to publicly support the Bolshevik Party and Communism in Russia, after the Revolution of 1917.
+The New Fontana Dictionary of Modern Thought (1999, Third edition) defines the term fellow-traveller as a post-revolutionary political term derived from the Russian word poputchik, with which the Bolsheviks described political sympathizers who hesitated to publicly support the Communist Party of the Soviet Union (CPSU) and Soviet communism after the October Revolution of 1917.

 The New Shorter Oxford English Dictionary (1993) defines the term fellow-traveller as "a non-Communist who sympathizes with the aims and general policies of the Communist Party"; and, by transference, as a "person who sympathizes with, but is not a member of another party or movement".

-Safire's Political Dictionary (1978), defines the term fellow traveller as a man or a woman "who accepted most Communist doctrine, but was not a member of the Communist party"; and, in contemporary usage, defines the term fellow traveller as a person "who agrees with a philosophy or group, but does not publicly work for it."
+Safire's Political Dictionary (1978) defines the term fellow traveller as a man or a woman "who accepted most Communist doctrine, but was not a member of the Communist party"; and, in contemporary usage, defines the term fellow traveller as a person "who agrees with a philosophy or group, but does not publicly work for it."

 The Russian word "sputnik" (спутник) also translates, literally (s=with + put=path + nik=a (male) person, thus "someone travelling the same path") as "fellow traveller", though English speakers generally interpret it as meaning "satellite".